XAT Decision Making 2026: Strategy, Tips & Sample Questions

 • Ethics and Morality: Since many of the scenarios deal with ethical dilemmas, having a good understanding of business ethics and morality can help you choose the right option.
 Reading about ethical cases in business can be beneficial.

-Tackling a XAT DM Question
+Tackling a XAT Decision Making Question

 Now let’s try to solve the question